Jodie Sweetin’s Private Photos Could Leak Due To Her Ex-Fiance

 Later that day, Sweetin and Hodak announced they ended their relationship.
 Sweetin’s rep told Entertainment Tonight that the actress wanted privacy during this difficult time in her life.
 Sweetin’s fans know that she has led a wild and reckless life shortly after Full House ended in 1995.
 She admitted to being addicted to alcohol and having consumed hard drugs like cocaine and meth.

 She even revealed that she abused alcohol when she was pregnant with her oldest daughter Zoie, who is now 8 years old.
-And, when Sweetin admitted that one time she was high off of cocaine when she made an anti-drug speech in April 2007.
+And, when Sweetin admitted that one time she was high off of cocaine when she made an anti-drug speech in April of 2007.
 She now claims to be over five years clean.

 [Featured image by Christopher Polk/Getty Images]